Pickra/cssComponentsAndStyleguide/README.md

 ### To run the tests
 - `npm start`, serves the HTML
+- be sure a build exists, `npm run build`, before running the tests
 - in a different terminal, `npm test` runs the tests

 ### To run 1 test file, prepend `-- -t tests/theTestFileName.js`